Digital Innovation for Net-Zero Buildings

 Leaders and decision-makers often create solutions for moving towards net-zero buildings that aren’t inclusive to all and might even create negative consequences for marginalized communities.
 This solution aims to bring together a group of stakeholders to share perspectives, discuss the complexities and work towards a DRAFT framework to collect and use data to better understand the scale and impact of the net-zero building needs/opportunities for marginalized communities in order to propose more inclusive and equitable solutions.

-This Innovation Challenge is currently accepting new participants, especially those that have interest and/or expertise in the proposed solutions listed above.
-If you are interested in taking part in our work, please reach out to the Challenge Team:
+This Innovation Challenge has now wrapped up and is not currently accepting new participants.
+If you are interested in learning more about our past work, please reach out to info@energyfutureslab.com.

 Context